TheThinkingHome/Automations/blueprints/template/system_stability.md

 value_template: "{{ states('binary_sensor.system_stable') == 'on' }}"
 ```

 Both read as "the system has fully settled, run normally."
-They block when the state is `'unknown'` (the loading phase and the settling window), and they would also block in the edge case where the state was `'unavailable'`.
+They block when the state is `'off'` or `'unknown'`, and they would also block in the edge case where the state was `'unavailable'`.
 That is the right behavior: only proceed when the gate has explicitly cleared.

-You will also see the sensor read `unknown` after a template integration reload (Developer Tools, YAML, Reload Template Entities) without an HA restart.
-The reload rebuilds the entity, the trigger has not fired since the reload, so the state goes back to `unknown` until the next HA restart fires `homeassistant: start` and the `delay_on` countdown completes.
-The same precondition pattern handles this correctly: dependents stay blocked, which is conservative but safe.
+You will also see the sensor read its restored value after a template integration reload (Developer Tools, YAML, Reload Template Entities) without an HA restart.
+Neither trigger fires on a template reload, so the state stays at whatever it was when the reload began (typically `on`, if the system had already settled).
+That is correct behavior: a template reload is not a restart, the system is still stable.

+Edge case worth knowing about: if HA crashes or is force-killed (no graceful shutdown), the shutdown trigger does not fire and the entity is restored as whatever its last persisted state was.
+If it was `on` at the time of the crash, the next boot will not engage the settling window.
+The common path of `ha core restart`, OS shutdown/restart, or container stop/start are all handled correctly; only abnormal terminations skip the shutdown trigger.

 ## A Small Note on the Window Size